 Chester High Is In the Spotlight For Winning Eight State Championships

-Chester High's Clippers, continued its victorious pattern as winner of the #PIAA, Quad A, State Championship.
-This team resonated with excitement, as it accomplished for the first time in the Pennsylvania's state's history, eight championships.
+Chester High's Clippers continued its victorious pattern as a winner of the #PIAA, Quad A, State Championship.
+This team resonated with excitement, as it accomplished for the first time in Pennsylvania's state's history, eight championships.
 The Clippers were impelled with a determination to work diligently to obtain this goal.
-Chester cleary exhibited this stamina against Lower Merion, where they ran their opponents up and down the floor, until they prevailed.
+Chester clearly exhibited this stamina against Lower Merion, where they ran their opponents up and down the floor until they prevailed.
 What a magnificent group effort, by the team, coaching staff, vibrant cheerleaders, parents and the Chester community.

 The Halftime Statistics Gave Chester's Fans Hope

 The game was intense from the beginning as Chester High initiated its run, against Lower Merion, right up to halftime.
 Their score of 22 to their opponent's 16, gave Chester a lead of 6 points.
 Number 23, Rondae Jefferson, led his team by scoring 5 points at this time in the game.
 Would Lower Merion's D.J.
 Johnson, number 35 and his team members be able to redeem themselves in the third quarter?

 Third Quarter Anticipation Was Rampant Throughout the Stadium